John Millen (American politician): Death and legacy

-John Millen's service in Congress was brief, he served from March 4, 1843, until his death, at age 39, October 15, 1843. in Savannah.
+John Millen's service in Congress was brief.
+He served from March 4, 1843, until his death, at age 39, on October 15, 1843, in Savannah.
 His illness was brief, just two days in length.
-He was unmarried, and without children, at the time of his death.
-His sole heir was his sister.
+He was unmarried and without children at the time of his death, meaning his sole heir was his sister.
 Millen was buried in that city's Laurel Grove Cemetery.
-There is a cenotaph for him at Congressional Cemetery in Washington, DC.
+There is a cenotaph for him at Congressional Cemetery in Washington, D.C.

-The town of Millen, the county seat of Jenkins County, Georgia is named after him.
+The town of Millen (the county seat of Jenkins County, Georgia) is named after him.